My Little Pony: Friendship Is Magic fan fiction: History

 Fans began creating fan fiction of Friendship Is Magic shortly after the show's premiere.
 The character of Derpy Hooves was created by the brony fandom after fans spotted her in the background of the first episode and collectively gave her a name and an agreed-upon backstory (a clumsy but good-natured mail carrier pony who loves muffins) through fan fiction.

 Platforms

-FIMFiction
+Fimfiction

-Launched in July 2011, FIMFiction is the largest repository of Friendship Is Magic fan fiction.
-By July 2015, FIMFiction had 185,014 users and 86,009 published stories.
+Launched in July 2011, Fimfiction is the largest repository of Friendship Is Magic fan fiction.
+By July 2015, Fimfiction had 185,014 users and 86,009 published stories.
 As of September 2025, the website has over 600,000 registered users and over 150,000 approved stories.

 /mlp/

 The /mlp/ board of 4chan has spawned genres of fan fiction, such as the "Anon in Equestria" format, where the anonymous human character "Anon" is a self-insert for the reader.

 FanFiction.Net

-FanFiction.Net hosted many early works in the fandom before FIMFiction's launch in July 2011.
+FanFiction.Net hosted many early works in the fandom before Fimfiction's launch in July 2011.
 Cupcakes, an infamous fan fiction in which Pinkie Pie is depicted as a serial killer, was originally published on FanFiction.Net.